 Chris Agans

-Career Development & Internship Specialist
+Assistant Director of Career Development & Internships

 Belmont University

 Former Lower Hillside Apartments RD

 "Being the chair of the RD Hiring Committee provided me invaluable insight into the hiring process, because I was able to not only see what things candidates did to make themselves stand out, but I also got to take part in the conversations on the employer side and learn what aspects were important to them in making hiring decisions.
 In my current role, I still share things I learned from that experience and use examples from my time in that role to better assist students in marketing themselves for future positions."